NOAA Meaningful Watershed Educational Experience

 - Community Engagement (e.g., presentations, social media, event-organizing, messaging at community events/fairs/festivals, mentoring, PSAs, flyers, posters)

-- Civic Action (e.g., town meetings, voting, writing elected officials/decision makers, advocating for policy change)
+- Civic Action (e.g., town meetings, voting, writing elected officials/decision makers, meeting with elected officials to learn about policy aspects of watershed monitoring and habitat restoration)

 Synthesis and conclusions

 Students analyze and evaluate the results of projects and investigations.
-Students synthesize and communicate results and conclusions to an external audience such as other classrooms, schools, parents, or the community.
+Students synthesize and communicate results and conclusions to an external audience such as other classrooms, schools, parents, or the community.❮ Back to B-WET

 NOAA recommends that the following elements are also in place to fully support successful MWEE implementation with students.